phpbb-extensions/test-framework/README.md

 - Navigate to **Settings → Secrets and variables → Actions**
 - Click **"New repository secret"**
 - Name it `CODECOV_TOKEN` and paste your token value

-Once set up, Codecov will automatically collect and display coverage reports for your extension after each test run.

 > 💡 You can view your coverage reports and badges by visiting your extension's page on [Codecov.io](https://codecov.io).